Youssef1313/ChessSharp/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/Youssef1313/ChessSharp/issues).
+Contributions, issues, bug reports and feature requests are welcome!<br />Feel free to check the [issues page](https://github.com/Youssef1313/ChessSharp/issues).
+Can you make ChessSharp better ?
+Feel free to open a pull request.

 ## Show your support